Adopt

 Story

 Shih Tzu puppy fully vetted and ready for adoption.Backstory for Jasper Animal Saints Rescue Society was asked to help with a hoarding situation where several litters of puppies were born in quick succession.
 Dozens of Shih Tzu were living in a very small apartment when hobby breeding quickly became untenable.
 It is an honor to help get all of the adults neutered so the breeding stops, as well as ensure that the babies are placed with lifetime families.
-Get to Know Jasper Age: 9 months Breed: Shih Tzu birthdate: 2.20.2025 Weight: approximately 10 pounds.
-He is 85% of his full size.
-He could stay this size or gain another pound.
-Vaccines and treatments: Rabies Bordetella DHPP, part one and two Other tests and procedures for the litter: Heart worm test - negative Erlichia, Anaplasma, and Lyme test - negative Fecal test - negative Additional procedures: Microchipped Bloodwork -- in normal and healthy ranges Neuter surgery in October, 2025 Requested adoption donation fee is only $900.
+Get to Know Jasper Age: 12 months Breed: Shih Tzu birthdate: 2.20.2025 Weight: approximately 13 pounds Vaccines and treatments: Rabies Bordetella DHPP, part one and two Other tests and procedures for the litter: Heart worm test - negative Erlichia, Anaplasma, and Lyme test - negative Fecal test - negative Additional procedures: Microchipped Bloodwork -- in normal and healthy ranges Neuter surgery in October, 2025 Requested adoption donation fee is only $900.
 This is to partly cover his veterinary bills and care expenses that our 501(c)(3) nonprofit animal rescue incurred to help him.
 Breed and Hair Notes Jasper has hair and not fur.
 He is a stunning white Shih Tzu with the sweetest smile and tongue.
 He is incredibly handsome and distinguished, even as a baby!
 PLEASE NOTE: Jasper's hair will grow as it is not fur.
 He will need professional grooming every 4-6 weeks.
 Only apply if you understand the additional maintenance and cost these dear hair-not-fur souls need and are willing to commit to life for such care.
 Jasper has been amazing for his baths, haircuts, and nail trims.
 He will even just lay down on the grooming table, thankful for the attention, love, and care given to him.
 Personality Jasper is incredibly loving and playful.
 He loves to wrestle and nap with his littermate named Ivy, as well as the other puppies we are helping at present.
 He's also become friends with some of the older Saints like Stanley here in the sanctuary.
 His favourite thing in the world is to be hugged and carried around.
 Ideal Home It is ideal for Jasper to be in a home with other small dogs and/or very dog friendly cats around.
 He would not do well in a home as the only dog, especially if his people are gone all day at work.
 Families with children are case-by-case.
 Jasper will especially thrive in a home that can give him companionship day and night.
 Jasper would be okay for a few hours on his own with his siblings if you provided him with puzzles and things to do while you’re away.
 Plan on sharing your sofa and bedroom with Jasper.
 He will want to be by your side, no matter where you are and what you are doing.
+Crating is not an option for Jasper.
+If you need crates for your lifestyle, then Jasper is not an ideal fit.
 If you have a very secure fenced-in backyard for running and playing, this is ideal for Jasper.
 He is going to be a little boy, even full grown.
 He will need exercise but not miles and miles of daily hiking like a working dog.
 Jasper is a companion animal in the truest sense of the word.
 His goal is to love and be loved.
 Love and Commitment At Animal Saints Rescue Society, our goal is to keep dogs out of overcapacity animal control facilities and out of a re-homing cycle.
 We place the dogs we save into lifetime families.
 With this in mind, we seek families who understand that an adoption is a lifetime commitment.
 The families who adopt from us believe that love is not a feeling, it is a decision.
 Some humans still believe it’s okay to try out a dog for a few weeks, a few months, or even a few years — then discard when they get bored or don’t want to deal with emotional or physical ailments.
 We are looking for the empathetic, kind, and patient humans in this world who view these Animal Saints as family, and they will do whatever it takes to give them what they need.
 Will that family be you?
 We look forward to finding out and receiving your application!
-December 2, 2025, 6:38 pm
+February 22, 2026, 6:45 pm

 We'll also keep you updated on Ivy's adoption status with email updates.